504: Secret Agent Super Dragon

 Mickey Spillane (1918-2006) was an author of hard-boiled detective fiction featuring Mike Hammer, a hard-drinking, hard-fighting, quick-shooting, quintessentially American detective—Sam Spade without Dashiell Hammett’s literary pretensions.

-One of these things is not like the others/One of these things is …
+One of these things is not like the others/One of these things just …

 From the kids’ song “One of These Things (Is Not Like the Others).”
 Sample lyrics: “One of these things is not like the others/One of these things just doesn't belong/Can you tell which thing is not like the others/By the time I finish my song?”